id-contact/docs/README.md

 # ID Contact
 This repository contains PlantUML diagrams that can be rendered using PlantUML in [docs/diagrams](docs/diagrams).
+To do so, you can paste the file contents in [PlantUML's online render service](https://www.plantuml.com/plantuml/).
 There are OpenAPI specifications available in [docs/openapi](docs/openapi).

 ## Overview